 hrefattribute value has a missing closing double quote.
 This seems to have caused the biggest problem — the link has not rendered at all.

 - Now let's look at the markup the browser has rendered, as opposed to the markup in the source code.
 To do this, we can use the browser developer tools.
-If you are not familiar with how to use your browser's developer tools, take a few minutes out to review Discover browser developer tools, then come back.
+If you are not familiar with how to use your browser's developer tools, take a few minutes to review Discover browser developer tools.

 - In the DOM inspector, you can see what the rendered markup looks like:

 - Using the DOM inspector, let's explore our code in detail to see how the browser has tried to fix our HTML errors (we did the review in Firefox; other modern browsers should give the same result):

 - The paragraphs and list items have been given closing tags.

 <strong>element should be closed, so the browser has wrapped each separate block of text with its own strong tag, right down to the bottom of the document!

 - The incorrect nesting has been fixed by the browser like this: